RubixML/ML/docs/datasets/api.md

 # Dataset Objects
-Data are passed in specialized in-memory containers called Dataset objects.
-Dataset objects are table-like structures employing a high-level type system that have operations for data manipulation.
+Data are often passed in specialized in-memory containers called Dataset objects.
+Dataset objects are table-like data structures that have operations for data manipulation.
 They can hold a heterogeneous mix of data types and they make it easy to transport data in a canonical way.
-Datasets require a table of samples in which each row constitutes a sample and each column represents the value of the feature represented by that column.
+Datasets require a matrix of samples in which each row constitutes a sample and each column represents the value of the feature represented by that column.
 They have the additional constraint that each feature column must be homogenous i.e. they must contain values of the same high-level data type.
 For example, a continuous feature column must only contain integer or floating point numbers.
-A stray string or other data type will throw an exception upon validation.
+Some datasets can contain labels for training or cross validation.
 In the example below, we instantiate a new [Labeled](labeled.md) dataset object by passing the samples and their labels to the constructor.

 ```php
 use Rubix\ML\Datasets\Labeled;